Clare, Suffolk: Public houses

 Other public houses and hostelries existed in the past, all buildings still standing, except the last: the Old Red Lion 17th century, the Old Bear and Crown Hotel 16th century, the White Hart Inn 19th century (later the Temperance Hotel), the Half Moon 15th century, the Clare Hotel 19th century, the Castle 19th century, the Boar and Griffin 16th century, and the Old Angel.

 On the High Street, where numbers 10 A and B now stand, the Nethergate Brewery was created in 1986.
 In 2004, it moved across the river to Pentlow.
-It has since move to Rodbridge corner, on the outskirts of Sudbury.
+It has since moved to Rodbridge corner, on the outskirts of Sudbury.

 Shops

 Clare has a large number of independent shops, many in Grade II listed buildings.
 These are clustered in the conservation area.
 With the exception of the Co-operative Food supermarket, there are no other chain stores in the town.
 Its historic market has been on Market Hill in modern form, and is held on the third Saturday of each month.